UtrechtUniversity/yoda/docs/design/metadata-vault.md

 # Metadata of datasets in the vault

 ## Submit to vault
 When requesting a datapackage to be accepted into the vault, its corresponding metadata will be validated first.
-Validation will take place against the community XSD.
-If this does not exists, validation will take place against the default XSD of the YoDa instance.
+Validation will take place against the community metadata JSON.
+If this does not exists, validation will take place against the default metadata JSON of the Yoda instance.

 ![OVerview MOAI-CKAN](img/to_vault.png)

-The XSD is a transformation of the JSON schema's that are maintained by the YoDa development team.
-The Yoda team wrote a program to be able to do so.
-The documentation of this conversion tool can be found here:  @LINK

 ## Editing metadata in vault
 The metadata form is also used for editing of metadata when the data package has already been accepted and copied to the vault.
 A **datamanager**, a yoda-user that is member of a datamanager-group for the same research-group, can still edit metadata for the package that is already in the vault.
 However, the data as originally entered by the researcher and accepted for the vault by a datamanager is never compromised / lost.

 ## Metadata form for the vault
 The presented metadata form within the vault uses the same basic technique(s) as in the dynamic storage space.
-It uses the same JSONSchema as the research area.
+It uses the same JSON schema as the research area.
 Therefore, the form layout is identical as shown in the research environment.
 Also validation of the metadata is identical.

 ### Permissions
 Only the datamanager of the vault-group is allowed to edit metadata.

 ### Presentation
-In the vault environment the data presented in the metadata form is loaded from the latest/newest yoda-metadata.xml present within the dataset.
+In the vault environment the data presented in the metadata form is loaded from the latest/newest yoda-metadata.json present within the dataset.

 A vault package contains all (previously) saved metadata-files with an extend suffix between brackets to 1) make its name unique and 2) to see a timeorder

-yoda-metadata[1554743001].xml
-yoda-metadata[1554733000].xml
+yoda-metadata[1554743001].json
+yoda-metadata[1554733000].json

 ### IMPORT
 The latest vault yoda-metadata file for the datapackage is loaded into PHP.